inko-lang/website/source/faq.html.md

 ### Can I change the number of threads used by the VM?

 Yes.
-The environment variables `INKO_PRIMARY_THREADS` and `INKO_SECONDARY_THREADS` can be used to control the number of threads used for the primary and secondary pool.
+The environment variables `INKO_CONCURRENCY` can be used to control the number of threads it will use for its various thread pools.